Free PDF and 4 Instructional Videos

 Cross-education of strength

-Last March, I attended the Resistance Exercise Conference in Minneapolis.
+In March of 2023, I attended the Resistance Exercise Conference in Minneapolis.
 The conference brings together some of the top researchers and fitness practitioners in the world.

 One of the presentations was titled “An Education In Cross-Education: What’s Relevant for You?”
 The presenter was Vickie Wong, a researcher from the University of Mississippi.
+(Update: Dr. Wong is now with Solent University in the UK.)

 Cross-education refers to a physiological principle of adaptation.
 It means that if you have a limb that is immobilized for whatever reason, if you perform strengthening activities using the opposite limb, there will be a crossover effect to the immobilized limb, and this will not only mitigate the weakening effects of immobilization, but in many cases the immobilized limb will actually get stronger, even though it’s not doing anything.